Foundations of Educational Technology and Online Learning – EDUC 631

 Upon successful completion of this course, the student will be able to:

-- Analyze significant events in the history of technology in education with critical analyses of the current and future trends in the rapidly growing field.
+- Analyze significant events in the history of educational technology with critical analyses of the current and future trends in the rapidly growing field.

 Textbook readings and lecture presentations

 After reading the Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

 Discussions are collaborative learning experiences.
 Therefore, the candidate is required to provide a thread in response to the provided prompt for each discussion.
 Each thread must be 350 words and demonstrate course-related knowledge.
 In addition to the thread, the candidate is required to reply to 2 other classmates’ threads.
 Each reply must be 150 words.
 (MLO: A, B, C, D, E, F, G)

 Applying Historical Events and Theoretical Foundations Paper

 The candidate will write a 3-6-page paper in current APA format discussing how the historical events, theoretical foundations, and Twenty-Five Key Principles of Learning from Cognitive Science apply to educational technology and online learning.
 The paper must include at least 6 references that are current (within 5 years) scholarly and peer-reviewed.
 (MLO: A, B)

 This is a two-part assignment where the candidate will use a learning management system (LMS) to create a mini course for a chosen context and applies the theoretical foundations of educational technology and online learning, the Universal Design for Learning, SAMR Model, and ISTE Educator Designer Standards (5) to guide them as they create the course.
 (MLO: B, C, D, E)